 Deer go ga-ga for wafers, is what I’m saying.
 We were happy to feed their addiction.

-By the time that Amelia started feeding delicious, delicious wafers to the eager fauna, a buck had joined the group.
-This was the cause of some consternation for Amelia, as the buck was larger and much more aggressive than the fawns.
+By the time that The Missus started feeding delicious, delicious wafers to the eager fauna, a buck had joined the group.
+This was the cause of some consternation for The Missus, as the buck was larger and much more aggressive than the fawns.

 We teased her for years (actual, literal years) for her animal cruelty.
 In retrospect, having watched the video again with some temporal and emotional distance, we might have oversold the brutality of her actions.
 Oh well! ¯\_(ツ)_/¯